USS Geneva: After hostilities

 Geneva sailed from Okinawa 5 September for Korea and landed Army units at Inchon 8 September.
 She returned to Okinawa 15 September, weathered a typhoon, and embarked the 11th Artillery Regiment of the 4th Marine Battalion and their cargo for passage to Taku, China, where she arrived 5 October.
-There she received 21 European repatriates on board, embarked 302 others at Tsingtao (now Qingdao) 7 October, and carried her passengers to Hong Kong on the 13th.
+There she received 21 European repatriates on board, embarked 302 others at Qingdao 7 October, and carried her passengers to Hong Kong on the 13th.

 These 302 passengers were also European repatriates, mostly British, who had spent between three and four years in various Japanese concentration camps.
 They had been rescued from the Weihsien Civil Assembly Centre at what is now Weifang city, Shandong Province, on 17 August 1945 by 7 US paratroopers of the Duck Mission, only two days after VJ Day.
 In Hong Kong the passengers were handed over to the British forces, and repatriated to their home countries in the next few months by RAPWI.
 On this passage, when the Geneva had to skirt the outside of the Island of Taiwan, then Formosa, because the Formosa Straights had not yet been swept for mines, she struck an even worse typhoon on 9 October 1945, which virtually destroyed the US base at Okinawa.
 She had a destroyer escort ahead of her, but the 100 ft waves meant they only caught sight each other every five or ten minutes.
 By the grace of God both survived.

-At Hong Kong, she received Chinese troops and equipment, transported them to Chinwangtao 30 October, and returned to Hong Kong to embark more Chinese troops for passage to Tsingtao, arriving 14 November.
+At Hong Kong, she received Chinese troops and equipment, transported them to Chinwangtao 30 October, and returned to Hong Kong to embark more Chinese troops for passage to Qingdao, arriving 14 November.

-Geneva departed Tsingtao on 23 November, embarked over a thousand homeward-bound veterans at Luzon, Philippines, and reached San Francisco 19 December.
+Geneva departed Qingdao on 23 November, embarked over a thousand homeward-bound veterans at Luzon, Philippines, and reached San Francisco 19 December.
 On 11 January 1946, she began a troop-transport voyage from San Francisco to Pearl Harbor and returned to San Diego 7 February.